-What is the alternative to craft unionism and crowd unionism?
-Let us take a walk through a factory - say an engineering shop producing locomotives.
-We start in the drawing office, go through the pattern shop, then the foundry, on the machine shop, visit the stores and minor workshops, finally passing through the fitting and erecting shops.
-How true must seem our earlier statement of all these, say, 2,000 workers are united in producing one single commodity.
+WHAT IS THE alternative to craft unionism and crowd unionism?
+Let us take a walk through a factory-say an engineering shop producing locomotives.
+We start in the drawing office, go on through the pattern shop, then the foundry, on to the machine shop, visit stores and minor workshops, finally passing through the fitting and erecting shops.
+How true must seem our earlier statement that all of these, say, 2,000 workers are united in producing one single commodity.
 Each is necessary to the other; a single process operates from gate to gate.